genusglobalinc/roundtable/README.md

 # roundtable

-**roundtable**

-**Description:** Transform your virtual team meetings with roundtable, a cutting-edge Flask and React web application.
-Powered by the OpenAI API and Instagram integration, roundtable creates AI-driven avatars based on different business roles, offering a dynamic and engaging simulation of a corporate roundtable meeting.
-Elevate your team collaboration experience to new heights with roundtable.
+Elevate your virtual team meetings with roundtable, a groundbreaking Flask and React web app that simulates corporate roundtable discussions using AI-powered avatars tailored to different business roles.
+By integrating the OpenAI API and Instagram, this app immerses users in dynamic, role-based conversations, enhancing team collaboration and engagement.
+Experience the future of remote teamwork with roundtable's innovative approach.

-**Key Features:**
-- AI-powered, role-based avatars for immersive virtual meetings
-- Seamless integration with OpenAI API and Instagram for enhanced user interaction

-**Tech Stack:** Python, Flask, React, OpenAI API, Instagram Integration.

 ![Language](https://img.shields.io/badge/language-Python-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)